-Treating Superficial and Deep Vascular Lesions on the Face and Body
+Treating Vascular Lesions on the Face and Body at LenoyMED

 What is a Vascular Lesion

-A vascular lesion is an abnormal growth or lesion of blood vessels.
-They can be either superficial or deep and can occur anywhere on the body.
+A vascular lesion is an abnormal growth or lesion of blood vessels which can be superficial or deep .
+Laser is very effective treating these superficial lesions and some of the deep lesions.

 Difference Between Superficial and Deep Vascular Lesions